Storyteller. Iowa Hawkeye. Yogi. VP of OCWW.

 Let’s get acquainted.

 Fostering a passion for inclusion, Ms. Anderson founded the LGBTQ+ Initiative at Winnetka Congregational Church, and works with local government, businesses, and places of faith to implement inclusive programming and events.
-She holds a certificate in Diversity & Inclusion from Cornell University’s eCornell and is a member of the ACLU, Humans Rights Campaign, Glencoe DEI, Moms Demand Action (Winnetka), and BeSMART.
+She holds a certificate in Diversity & Inclusion from Cornell University’s eCornell and is a member of the ACLU, Humans Rights Campaign, Glencoe DEI, and Moms Demand Action (Winnetka).

-Ms. Anderson holds two degrees from the University of Iowa and further studied at The Writer’s Loft in Chicago.
-Presently she serves as the Vice-President and Director of Promotions with the famed Off Campus Writers’ Workshop, the longest, continuously running writing program in the country.
+Ms. Anderson holds two degrees from the University of Iowa and further studied at StoryStudio and The Writer’s Loft.
+Presently, she serves on the Board of Off Campus Writers’ Workshop, one of the longest, continuously running writing programs in the country.

 Two of her short stories were anthologized in 2021: ‘Outfit of the Day’ in Turning Points the 75th Anniversary Anthology ( Windy City Press, 2021), and ‘Self Storage’ in Capsule Stories: Second Isolation Edition.
 Both are available by request wherever books are sold.